MrStahlfelge/gdx-backends/README.md

 ### How

 * Clone this repo
+* Checkout the revision you need (next paragraph)
 * Type `gradlew install`
 * Change your project's backend dependency to the one you wish

+## Changes compared to libGDX 1.9.8

+### 1.98.0

+This is exactly like libGDX 1.9.8.
+The backends in this version can be used only with libGDX 1.9.8.

+### 1.98.1-SNAPSHOT

+* GWT: Change logging to JavaScript console

 ## Things that will be done